How to Paint a Bathroom the Right Way

 Bathrooms are wet places and water will eventually get on your paint, no matter how hard you try to avoid this.
 Some paint manufacturers sell what they call bathroom paint: A paint that has both mold-inhibiting agents and a better surface for resisting moisture.

 Even if you don't want to buy special bathroom paint, you may want to spend a little bit more for a quality brand of paint.
 Some of the cheaper paints have the same pigment makeup as the more expensive paints, but they have fewer solids.
-Solids are the physical product that dries to form the protective acrylic-latex layer on your wall.
-Often, it pays to buy a better (and often more expensive) paint, so that more solids are deposited on your bathroom wall for greater durability.
+Solids are the components that dry to form the protective acrylic-latex layer on your wall.
+Often, it pays to buy better (and often more expensive) paints because they have more solids and thus greater durability.